 The Iron Brigade (all notes) The Iron Brigade - Essential Civil War Curriculum.
 The Iron Brigade was one of the most celebrated military organizations of the American Civil War.

 Composed originally of the 2nd, 6th and 7th Wisconsin and 19th Indiana Volunteer Infantry regiments, it was reinforced after Antietam in October 1862 by the 24th Michigan Volunteer Infantry.
 Battery B of the 4th U.S. Artillery was also attached to the brigade for much of the war and volunteers from the infantry regiments were selected and trained to serve the battery.
-In the first weeks at Washington in 1861, the provisional brigade included the 5th Wisconsin and Governor Alexander Williams Randall of Wisconsin had hoped to form an all-Wisconsin unit.
 Military History - Civil War.
 In 1861, Wisconsin was thirteen years old and had a population of a little over 775,000.

 Over the course of the next four years, the Badger State grew up in a hurry, sending over 91,000 men (eleven percent of the population) to fight in the Civil War.
 They organized at thirteen training camps around the state into fifty-three infantry regiments, four cavalry regiments, one heavy artillery regiment, and thirteen light artillery batteries.
 The Iron Brigade, Old Abe and Military Affairs.
 Between 1860 and 1861, eleven Southern states defied the authority of the U.S. government and seceded from the Union, asserting a doctrine of states' rights.

 Ironically though, for several years before the war, Wisconsin had been the most thoroughgoing champion of states' rights.
 Unlike the Southern states, however, Wisconsin had used the doctrine in opposition to, rather than in support of, slavery.
 States' rights had been the basis of the Wisconsin Supreme Court's decision to nullify the 1850 Fugitive Slave Act after the controversy surrounding the fugitive slave Joshua Glover (see "Abolitionism and Other Social Reforms").
+When war broke out in April of 1861, Wisconsin quickly rallied to support the Union cause.
+Wisconsin's Republican governor, Alexander Randall, supplied not one regiment as the government requested but several, and he demanded that they be put to use.
 Wisconsin Civil War History and the Iron Brigade.
 Wisconsin soldiers fought in every major battle of the Civil War.